 Side note: one could be forgiven for accepting at face value a widely-circulated claim that Buckminster Fuller designed the modern soccer ball (a claim repeated in this otherwise neat ball history video):

-Though he widely used triangles to create his famous geodesic domes, the Buckminsterfullerene (or “Buckyball“) shape named after this famous architect does strongly resemble a soccer ball.
+Though he widely used triangles to create his famous geodesic domes, the Buckminsterfullerene (or “Buckyball“) shape named after this famous engineer does strongly resemble a soccer ball.
 There is, however, no evidence that he was involved in the design.

 In fact, the ball was named after (and looks like) a key communications satellite launched in 1962.
 A portmanteau of “television” and “star,” this original Telstar transmitted the first live transatlantic TV feed (as well as the first telephone and fix signals) through space.

 Color and shape also aren’t the only things that set the Telstar and other newer balls apart.
 Made out of animal bladders and stomachs, many early soccer balls naturally broke down with use.
 Other old variants employed cork shavings inside a leather shell, but hitting a wet leather ball (particularly with one’s head) can be dangerous and painful.
 In the 1800s, innovations in rubber vulcanization led to sturdier new models.
 In more recent years, the use of thermal bonding has helped balls become more spherical and easier to handle as well.

 Today, there are a lot of balls designed for different matches and types of turf (including: training, professional, beach, street, and indoor variants).
 The idea that balls across levels of the sport should be standardized, found in many other popular games, is strangely absent.
 Still, the Telstar remains the most recognizable of them all.